 Maybe you’ve made an effort to protect your hair over the summer, and, if so, great job.
 But these ideas are tips that don’t just apply to this past summer.
 They can be used for next year and every summer after that.
 So, take these tips, and we’ll be glad if they can help to maintain your tresses or get them back to where you want them to be.

 One of the best things you can do for hair repair after summer is to consider getting one of our salon deep-conditioning treatments or keratin treatments at our salon in Atlanta.
-Conditioning treatments like "Hydrate Me" or "Renew Me" nourish and revitalize dry, damaged hair.
+Conditioning treatments like "Hydrate Me" or "Shine Me" nourish and revitalize dry, damaged hair.
 CBD 3-in-1 Molecular Mender Treatments from Leaf and Flower seal split ends and reconstructs damaged hair.